geogardenclub/geogardenclub.github.io/docs/user-guide/user-profile.md

 Fill out the form as follows:

-**Picture:** You can (optionally) define a profile picture by clicking on the Camera icon.
+**Picture:** You can (optionally) define a profile picture by tapping on the Camera icon.
 You can select a picture from your photos collection.
 Upon submission of this form, you will be prompted to crop it to a square image.

 **Username:** You can change your username anytime.
 It must start with a "@" and be unique.